MichaelLangbein/tdl2/backend/data/wiki/math/category_theory.md

 Monoids are a special type of category, namely one with one one object.
 This doesn't make much sense for objects like the natural numbers: if we can only pick one natural number, then there also aren't many interesting morphisms on that number.
 But it does make sense if the one object is a type, like for example `int`.

-Contrary to categories, in monoids the composition between any two morphisms is always possible - that's because any morphism in a monoid is a mapping $X \to X$, and that is always composable with another $X \to X$.
+Contrary to general categories, in monoids the composition between any two morphisms is always possible - that's because any morphism in a monoid is a mapping $X \to X$, and that is always composable with another $X \to X$.

-> For use in programming, a monoid is a type `T` that can be combined with another `T` which yields yet another `T`.
+> In programming we almost always care only about the category (`Types`, `functions`).
+There, a monoid is a single type `T` plus the collection of functions `(in: T) => T`.

 **Example 1:** The monoid of (`int`, `addX`, $\circ$)
 - Object: the type `int`